grammyjs/website/site/docs/hosting/cyclic.md

 1. Create a repository on GitHub, it can be either private or public.
 2. Push your code.

-> It is recommended that you have a single stable branch and you do your testing stuff in other branches, so that you won't get some unexpected things happen.
+> It is recommended that you have a single stable branch and you do your testing in separate branches, so that you won't land unexpected behaviors to production.

 1. Visit your [Cyclic dashboard](https://app.cyclic.sh).
 2. Click on "Link Your Own" and choose your repository.